Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 However, there were technologies available for batch processing, but the deployment details of those technologies were shared with the downstream users.
 Hence, while it comes to Real-time Processing, those technologies were not enough suitable.
 Then, in the year 2011 Kafka was made public.

-As we all know, there is an enormous volume of data in Big Data.
-And, when it comes to big data, there are two main challenges.
-One is to collect the large volume of data, while another one is to analyze the collected data.
-Hence, in order to overcome those challenges, we need a messaging system.
-Then Apache Kafka has proved its utility.
-There are numerous benefits of Apache Kafka such as:
+As we all know, there is an enormous volume of data used in Big Data.
+For data, there are two main challenges.
+One is how to collect and manage a large volume of data and the other one is the analysis of the collected data.
+For dealing with such challenges, you need to have a messaging system.

 - Tracking web activities by storing/sending the events for real-time processes.